OWASP/wstg/document/4-Web_Application_Security_Testing/10-Business_Logic_Testing/10-Test-Payment-Functionality.md

 ### Quantity Tampering

 Most e-commerce websites allow users to add items to a basket before they start the checkout process.
-This basket should keep track of which items that have been added, and the item of each item.
-The quality should normally be a positive integer, but if the website does not properly validate this then it may be possible to a decimal quantity of an item (e.g, 0.1) or a negative quantity (e.g, -1).
+This basket should keep track of which items that have been added, and the quantity of each item.
+The quantity should normally be a positive integer, but if the website does not properly validate this then it may be possible to a decimal quantity of an item (such as `0.1`) or a negative quantity (such as `-1`).
 Depending on the backend processing, adding negative quantities of an item may result in a negative value, reducing the overall cost of the basket.

 There are usually multiple ways to modify the contents, of the basket that should be tested, such as: